A Gift in your Will

 The absence of a Will can cause a great deal of anxiety and worry for your loved ones at the distressing and difficult time of your death.
 Everyone over 18 is entitled to make a will, so for the sake of the people and charities your care about, it is important you have a valid Will.

 Please scroll down to the bottom of the page for downloads on specific topics

 Did you know that although 48% of our income is from the local authority, statutory funding only allows us to serve our families today and not for the future?

 A charitable legacy is when you leave money to a charity in your Will.

-Anyone can do this, and you can decide to leave a fixed amount, or whatever money is left once the other gifts in you Will have been given out.
+Anyone can do this, and you can decide to leave a fixed amount, or whatever money is left once the other gifts in your Will have been given out.
 Leaving a gift in your Will to Beams should give you profound satisfaction in knowing that your support will live on into the future, but can also make the burden of inheritance tax on your estate lighter.
-Trusts also allow you to provide for your children in a secure way; minimising the risk of financial abuse whilst maximising receipt of state-funded benefits.

 However you choose to remember us in your Will, and whatever size your legacy may be, you can be sure it will really be appreciated.